In this guide learn about:

 Spelling and grammar

-Spelling and grammar assistance allows you to have confidence in your documentation, as well as reducing review times.
+Spelling and grammar assistance allows you to have confidence in your work, as well as reducing review times.

-To get started, you’ll need to have already added some text in the story editor.
+To get started, you’ll need to have already added some text in the story editor or as you create a community post.

 Note: Currently spelling and grammar support is available for English language documentation.
-For stories written in English and additional languages, we recommend selecting portions of text, rather than applying spelling and grammar to the entire story.
+For stories and posts written in English and additional languages, we recommend selecting portions of text, rather than applying spelling and grammar to the entire content.

 Apply spelling and grammar to selected text

-Click into the story editor and then highlight the text block you'd like to work with.
+Click into the text and then highlight the part you'd like to work with.
 Select the sparkly A icon in the editing bar at the top and then Fix spelling and grammar:

-Once selected, the icon will momentarily buffer as it identifies the changes it needs to make.
-The text block will then have any necessary spelling and grammar fixes applied.
+Once selected, the icon will momentarily buffer as it identifies the changes needed.
+The modified text block with any necessary spelling and grammar fixes applied will appear below for review.

 Select the spelling and grammar icon in the editing bar at the top:

 The icon will momentarily buffer as it identifies the changes it needs to make to the story.
-Once done, the whole story will then have any necessary spelling and grammar fixes applied.
+Once selected, the icon will momentarily buffer as it identifies the changes needed.
+The modified text with any necessary spelling and grammar fixes applied will appear below for review.

 Translation

-Translation allows you to write a story in the language you feel most comfortable with and then translate it to suit your audience, peers and families.
+Translation allows you to write a story or community post in the language you feel most comfortable with and then translate it to suit your audience, peers and families.

-Stories can be written in any language, the current available languages to translate into are:
+Stories and community posts can be written in any language, the current available languages to translate into are:

 Chinese Mandarin